SFDC-Assets/Lightning-Barcode-Scanner/README.md

 There is an example flow called `Barcode Scanner Flow Component Template` included in the package which illustrates the component (make a copy of the template if you want to modify it, as any changes to the flow will be overwritten if you upgrade the package to a new version).

-## Creating and Embedding Barcodes
+## Creating and Embedding Barcodes in Salesforce

 There are numerous [free barcode generators](#references) around the web that you can use to generate barcode images for your demos.
 For example, you can embed a barcode for a record Id into an HTML email template using a merge field like this: